Every Great Trip Starts With a Dream and a Plan

 With that in mind I grabbed The Times on a spring trip to the UK, and found an ad for Riviera Travel that led me to the perfect Italian lakes trip I’d been dreaming about.
-Experiencing the joy of a destination that met long held expectations was priceless.
+Experiencing a destination I’d dreamed about for years was priceless.

-8 Tips on How to Plan Your Next Getaway Trip Like a Pro
+8 Tips on How to Plan a Getaway Trip

-- First question; where do you want to go?
+- Where do you want to go?
 It may be obvious but if your bucket list is long, choose the destination that’s lighting a fire in you right now, a place you can’t wait to cross off that list.
 We stayed in London for two weeks with an overnight to Edinburgh and a three day trip to Paris.
 Ticked a few boxes.

-- How long do you want your trip to be?
-I would strongly suggest a two week minimum if you’re traveling from the US to Europe.
+- How long do you want your trip to be.
+I’d make it a two week minimum if you’re traveling from the US to Europe.
 It takes a day or two to get over jet lag, and by the time you’re really starting to enjoy yourself, it will feel like time to pack up and go home.
 If you have more time by all means take it.
 It may let you squeeze in some extra stops.

-- Do you want to plan it all yourself or do you want help?
-Since this was our first trip to Italy, I really wanted to sit back and let someone else organize everything.
-We still had plenty of time to do our own thing on our tour but I didn’t have to worry about the details.
-Booking a trip with an agency might make sense for you too.
+- Plan it yourself or do could you use some help?
+On our first trip to Italy, I really wanted to sit back and let someone else organize everything so I didn’t have to worry about the details.
+Booking a trip with an tour company might make sense for you too.
 Another plus, tour travel can run cheaper because they can bundle and get deals you can’t.

 - Where will you stay each night.
 Personally I like to know where I’m sleeping.
-I don’t want to try to book on the fly.
-I also like to have a base and travel from there.
+I don’t want to try to book on the fly because I prefer having a base and travel from there.
 Much more relaxing.
 (Do you hate to pack and unpack as much as I do?)
-Here’s how I planned our trip.
+Here’s how I planned a London-Edinburgh-Paris trip.

-- Be realistic about your budget.
-Your biggest expense is likely to be accommodation.
+- Budget?
+Figure out what you’re comfortable spending.
+Your biggest expense is likely to be accomodations.
 If you don’t hire a car you’ll save even more.
 In the UK and Europe, public transportation and taxis are reasonable and available and less stressful than driving.
 Airfares fluctuate wildly depending on time of year.
-Three words.
 Shoulder or off season travel will save you a bunch.

-- Plan to see your “must see’s”.
+- Plan your “must see’s”.
 To enjoy those fully, be ruthless and eliminate any “maybe” stops.
 Really think about what’s most important to you.
 Especially if time is precious.
 Don’t feel you have to see it all.
 I guarantee you I won’t miss seeing the Mona Lisa in person.
 But if you’re a super fan then by all means, go!

 - Block out each day of your trip.
-My advice is give yourself some wiggle room.
+Give yourself some wiggle room.
 Often.
 But use your calendar to put in any events, travel or sightseeing you plan to do that day so you can stay organized and on top of your trip.
 I highly endorse using an app like Tripit.
 It’s awesome.
-You forward all your travel detail emails to Tripit, it adds it to your trip file so you can view everything in a chronological format.
+You forward all your travel detail emails to Tripit, and it creates a day by day chronological list of where you’ll be and how you’ll get there.

-- Using a smartphone while traveling is a must for me.
-It allows me to keep track of emails I may need, have Google maps to navigate, access to Tripit for all my trip details including flights and rental cars.
+- Use a smartphone while traveling.
+I don’t know how I did without it.
+I can keep track of emails I may need, use Google maps to navigate, have access to Tripit for my trip details including flights and rental cars.
 Stick my boarding passes in Apple Wallet.
-Use the airline app to pull up a boarding pass and any flight delays.
+Use the airline app to check for flight delays.
 Consider upgrading if you don’t have one.
 With the right app you can also keep in touch with “home”.
 It’s one piece of technology I count on.